xlcnd/isbnlib/README.rst

     ``isbnlib.registry.set_cache`` (see below).

 ``editions(isbn)``
-	Return the list of ISBNs of editions related with this ISBN.
+	Returns the list of ISBNs of editions related with this ISBN.

 ``isbn_from_words(words)``
-	Return the most probable ISBN from a list of words (for your geographic area).
+	Returns the most probable ISBN from a list of words (for your geographic area).

 ``goom(words)``
-	Return a list of references from **Google Books multiple references**.
+	Returns a list of references from **Google Books multiple references**.

 ``doi(isbn)``
-	Return a DOI's ISBN-A from a ISBN-13.
+	Returns a DOI's ISBN-A from a ISBN-13.

 ``doi2tex(DOI)``
-	Return metadata formated as BibTeX for a given DOI.
+	Returns metadata formated as BibTeX for a given DOI.

 ``ren(filename)``
-	Rename a file using metadata from an ISBN in his filename.
+	Renames a file using metadata from an ISBN in his filename.

 See files test_core_ and test_ext_ for **a lot of examples**.